johndavemanuel/yts-movies/README.md

 # YTS Movies
 Phonegap App for browsing and downloading movies (YTS API)

-Browse different types ofmovie and details and download via torrent
+Browse different types of movie with details and download via torrent

 ## Home
 - Latest Upload